composable-operator/composable/README.md

 *Note:* The project uses Golang modules, in order to  activate module support, please set the the `GO111MODULE` environment variable to `on`.
 [How to Install and Activate Module Support](https://github.com/golang/go/wiki/Modules#how-to-install-and-activate-module-support)

+This project also contains the [Composable SDK](./sdk/README.md), a library that allows users to add cross-resource references to their own CRD and enable dynamic configuration.
+For more information and a tutorial see [here](./sdk/docs/tutorial.md).

 # Composable Operator

 Kubernetes object specifications often require constant values for their fields.
 When deploying an entire application